spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 Using this feature consists of two parts:

 - defining dependencies in push policies
-- marking dependencies as finished or failed using [spacectl](https://github.com/spacelift-io/spacectl)
+- marking dependencies as finished or failed using [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"}

 ### Defining dependencies